Jose-cd/Animazon/README.md

 # Animazon

-Amazon inspired app built using GraphQL Apollo server, typegraphql.
+Amazon inspired app built using GraphQL and Reactjs.

 # Installation